 Enforcement : Liability Orders

-A Liability Order legalises the debt for enforcement action to be taken.
-If you later prove the debt is not correct, the amount to be enforced will change, but the validity of the Liability Order is not affected.
+A Liability Order legalises the debt and allows for enforcement action to be taken.
+If you later prove the debt is not correct, the amount collected by enforcement will be limited to the revised arrears balance.
+A change to the debt value does not affect the validity of the Liability Order.

 If CMS apply for a Liability Order, there will be a charge to the Paying Parent, currently £300.